Baker Street robbery: Burglary

-At around 11:00 pm on Saturday 11 September Robert Rowlands, an amateur radio enthusiast living in a flat in Wimpole Street, half a mile (800 m) away from the Lloyds branch, picked up the walkie-talkie conversations of the gang in error.
+At around 11:00 pm on Saturday 11 September Robert Rowlands, an amateur radio enthusiast living in a flat in Wimpole Street, half a mile (800 m) away from the Lloyds branch, picked up the walkie-talkie conversations of the gang.
 He heard comments over the radio that made him think a local cigarette shop was being burgled.
 At 11:30 pm, he phoned the police; the local police officer thought it was a prank call, and told Rowlands that he should record the conversation if anything interesting was overheard.
 Rowlands thought it was a good idea, so used a small cassette recorder to make a record of the conversations.
 At around midnight he recorded dialogue between the gang inside the shop and the nearby lookout about their need to take a break:

 First voice: Right, well listen carefully.
 We want you to mind for one hour from now until approximately one o'clock and then to go off the air, get some sleep and come on the air with both radios at six o'clock in the morning.

 Second voice: I suggest we carry on tonight, mate, and get it done with.

 First voice: Look, the place is filled with fumes where we was cutting.
 And if the Security come in and smell the fumes we are all going to take stoppo and none of us have got nothing.
 Whereas this way we have all got 300 grand to cut up when we come back in the morning.
 And if Security have naused it for us, well at least we have got something.

 The disagreement between the lookout and gang continued for a while, and the lookout said "Money may be your God, but it's not mine, and I'm fucking off!"
 Eventually, after input from a woman's voice and a fourth person who seemed to carry more sway than the others, the lookout agreed to remain on the roof overnight.
 The lookout man was also given an update on the progress they had made in opening the safety deposit boxes: "We have done 90 per cent of the easy ones and we now face the hard ones."